 Estimates used in the assessment of impairment of our long-lived assets, including goodwill, are the most significant of our estimates.
 There are numerous uncertainties inherent in estimating future cash flows of assets or business segments.
 The accuracy of any cash flow estimate is a function of judgment used in determining the amount of cash flows generated.
 As a result, cash flows may be different from the cash flows that we use to assess impairment of our assets.
 Management reviews its estimates of cash flows on an ongoing basis using historical experience and other factors, including the current economic and commodity price environment.
 Significant negative industry or economic trends, including a significant decline in the market price of our common stock, reduced estimates of future cash flows for our business segments or disruptions to our business could lead to an impairment charge of our long-lived assets, including goodwill and other intangible assets.
 Our valuation methodology for assessing impairment requires management to make judgments and assumptions based on historical experience and to rely heavily on projections of future operating performance.
 Projections of future operating results and cash flows may vary significantly from results.
-In addition, if our analysis results in an impairment of our long-lived assets, including goodwill, we may be required to record a charge to earnings in our consolidated financial statements during a period in which such impairment is determined to exist, which may negatively impact our results of operations.
+In addition, if our analysis results in an impairment is determined to exist, which may negatively impact our results of operations.